XVimProject/XVim/Documents/Users/FeatureList.md

 If you feel unconfortable with some commands wait for the implemenation patiently or let me know through the XVim issue page.

-The index of the list below corresponds to the help document of Vim.

 ## Motion
 b,B,f,F,g,G,h,j,k,l,w,W,0,$,^,%,+,-,{,},(,),n,N,',`